genicam/harvesters/README.rst

 ----

-*Even though we just wanted to research image processing algorithms, why did we have to change my image acquisition library every time I change the camera that I use for the research?
+*Even though we just wanted to research image processing algorithms, why did we have to change our image acquisition library every time I change the camera that I use for the research?
 - Anonymous*

 ----